-Hercules DJ Console
+Hercules DJ Console full review

 I’m a fan of this emerging digital DJ culture.
 It’s changing music from creation to delivery, democratizing the whole industry while creating new opportunities – so when the Hercules DJ Console made it to Mac (with assistance from Native Instruments), I had to take a look.

 The Hercules DJ Console is an answer for budding MP3 DJs.
 It accesses sounds held on a Mac (probably a laptop) while offering physical controls such as pitch-bend, beat-matching, cueing, mixing and effects.
 It features tactile deck-like cueing for individual tracks, and you can scratch away at individual tracks.

 Set-up is easy: just install the software, connect the console using the USB cable it ships with, plug in a pair of headphones, link it up to your house sound system, grab some of your best inspiration, and get kicking.
 Lighting is always a problem in a club situation, so the Console carries some pretty purple lights to help you mix in the dark.
 Another neat feature it the mic input, so you can offer your (by now spellbound) audience a selection of witty, Smashy-&-Nicey-style dedications.

 On the software side, the Mac solution is enabled by a special version of Native Instruments’ Traktor DJ Studio.
 The DJ Console provides a physical control interface for this powerful – though not too simple to use – DJ mixing software.
 It does this by sending MIDI control data to the computer using the USB cable.